coingaming/asset_import/README.md

 ## Features
 - Only load assets that are actually used for current render.
-- Quarantees that nothing is over, under, double fetched.
+- Quarantees that nothing is over, under, or double fetched.
 - Optimal asset packaging and cacheability with webpack code spliting.
 - Supports Phoenix LiveView's by loading assets dynamically.
 - Mix dependencies that use `asset_import` are supported.